suusanp/stealth-health/m5/prototype.md

 Given these considerations, we decided to utilize Expo's SecureStore for storing sensitive personal information.
 SecureStore offers an encrypted key-value store, which provides several advantages:

 - **Encryption by Default**: SecureStore automatically encrypts data before it is saved, providing encryption at rest without the need for additional encryption layers.
-This feature is crucial for protecting sensitive information like age range, gender, height, and weight.

 - **Ease of Use**: With SecureStore, we benefit from an intuitive API for storing and retrieving encrypted data.